 West Penn Cove

-The portion of West Penn Cove from the property boundary at the Grasser's Lagoon access on Highway 20 to the dock extending across the tidelands from Captain Whidbey Inn on Madrona Road is open for harvest of clams, mussels and oysters July 15 through September 15 only.
+The portion of West Penn Cove from the property boundary at the Grasser's Lagoon access on Highway 20 to the dock extending across the tidelands from Captain Whidbey Inn on Madrona Road is projected to open for harvest of clams, mussels and oysters August 1, 2020 through September 30, 2020 only.

 Clams, oysters and mussels open year-round.